hardkiller2565123123/Borderlands-online-Backend-server/README.md

 ## How to Use

-1. Place the provided `.exe` and `version.dll` in the same folder as the Borderlands Online game executable.
+1. Place `BOLEmulator.exe` and `version.dll` in the same folder as the Borderlands Online game executable.
 2. Launch the game normally.

-The backend executable will start automatically when the game is launched.
+`BOLEmulator.exe` will start automatically when the game is launched.

-You can also start the backend `.exe` manually before launching the game.
+You can also start `BOLEmulator.exe` manually before launching the game.

+## Building

+The project is open source and can be built from source.

+1. Clone or download the repository.
+2. Open the included Visual Studio solution.
+3. Build the project.
+4. Place the resulting `BOLEmulator.exe` and `version.dll` in the Borderlands Online game folder.

 ## Disclaimer